AB-Twitty/Facebook-Automation/README.md

 ## Overview

-The Facebook Automation solution is designed to automate various tasks on Facebook.
-This includes logging into Facebook, interacting with user posts, sending friend requests, joining groups, and even fetching data for analysis.
-The solution makes use of modern C# practices and leverages dependency injection to ensure easy extensibility and testing.
+This Facebook Automation solution is designed to automate several tasks such as logging into Facebook, sending friend requests, following users, posting comments, reacting to posts, joining groups, and fetching data based on queries.

+The solution utilizes Selenium for login automation and supports proxy authentication.
+It also allows interaction with posts, pages, and groups by reacting to or commenting on content, as well as fetching user data, post feedback, and group membership details.

-### Key Functionalities:
+Key features include:

-- **Login Automation**: Automates the process of logging into Facebook, including proxy support.
+- Login with cookie validation or fresh login if cookies are expired.
+- Proxy support for login via a configured username and password for proxy authentication.
+- Fetching data from Facebook posts, pages, and groups based on a keyword, with support for limiting the number of results.
+- Performing bulk user actions like friend requests, poking, and following.
+- Reacting to posts and commenting on them.
-- **User Actions**: Includes sending bulk friend requests, following, poking users, and commenting on posts.
+- Group and page interaction for feedback actions, including commenting and reacting on posts.
-- **Group Actions**: Supports sending join requests to Facebook groups.
-- **Post Reactions**: Automates reactions (e.g., "Like", "Love", "Care", etc.) on posts.
-- **Fetch Data**: Fetches Facebook user data, page data, and post comments.

 ## Features

-- **Facebook Login**: Use provided credentials to login to Facebook with optional proxy support.
+- **Login Automation**: Validate and reuse cookies, log in using Selenium, and handle proxy authentication for the browser session.
-- **Facebook Actions**: Automate actions like sending friend requests, poking, or following users.
+- **User Actions**: Send friend requests, poke users, or follow users programmatically.
-- **Group Management**: Join Facebook groups programmatically.
-- **React to Posts**: React to Facebook posts using various reaction types.
-- **Comment on Posts**: Post comments on user posts or page posts.
-- **Data Fetching**: Retrieve user data, page data, and comments from Facebook posts using GraphQL API.
+- **Post Interaction**: React and comment on posts, reply to comments, or interact with Facebook feedback (like reactions, shares, and comments).
+- **Data Fetching**: Search Facebook posts, pages, and groups by keywords and fetch the people involved with posts (those who reacted, commented, or reshared).
+- **Group & Page Feedback**: Add reactions and comments to posts within specified groups or pages.
+- **Join Group**: Send a join request to a Facebook group.

 ## Requirements

-- **.NET 6.0** or later (for building and running the application)
+- **.NET 6.0** or later
 - **C# 10.0** or later
+- **Selenium WebDriver**: For browser automation and login.
 - **Visual Studio** (or any C# IDE of choice)
-- **Facebook credentials** (for login)
+- **Facebook credentials**: Required for logging into Facebook.
-- **Proxy settings** (optional, for using proxies during automation)
+- **Proxy details**: Optional, used for configuring proxy authentication.
-- **Facebook API access** (for GraphQL requests)
+- **Facebook API access**: Required for interacting with Facebook's GraphQL API.

 ## Setup & Installation